yeriomin/YalpStore/README.md

 * [Apache Commons Net](https://commons.apache.org/proper/commons-net/) - used to send bug reports
 * [libsuperuser](https://github.com/Chainfire/libsuperuser) - used to work with root
 * [javaxdelta](https://sourceforge.net/projects/xdelta/) - used to work with delta updates
+* [NetCipher](https://github.com/guardianproject/NetCipher) - used to initiate secure network connections and work with proxies